Analyticious/analytico/README.md

 )
 ```

+Keep your dependency tree with `main` branch untill official, `v1.0` release comes up.

+# Controbution
+... is more than welcome :)
+Feel free to fire an [issue](https://github.com/vexy/analytico/issues) or start [discussion](https://github.com/vexy/analytico/discussions) at your will.
+Wikis will be used for [documentation](https://github.com/vexy/analytico/wiki).

+**Cowirking enabled and opened.
+Drop a message if you're interested !!**

 # Licence
 `Analytico` has been published under `MIT Licence`.
-Check the LICENCE for more information.
+Check the LICENCE file for more information.

 ---
 Copyright (C) 2022 Veljko Tekelerovic